Placement tests help Skyline College know which ESOL class you need to prepare yourself for your college career.

 - For a few days before the test, make sure you do some reading, writing, speaking, and listening all in English.

-- Schedule two (2) testing appointments to take all of your ESOL and Math placement tests (~2 1/2 to 3 hours).
+- Schedule two (2) separate testing appointments to take all of your ESOL and Math placement tests (~2 1/2 to 3 hours).
 Give yourself enough time to arrive at the testing site so that you will not feel rushed.

 - Get plenty of rest before the test.

-What does my placement score mean?
+What do my placement results mean?